NBISweden/NBIS-support-framework/reports/knitr-pdf/README.md

 # knitr-PDF

-`knitr-pdf/report.Rnw` is a Sweave file, *i.e.* a mix between R and LaTeX, and can easily to compiled into a nice-looking PDF document using [knitr] [knitr-home].
+`knitr-pdf/report.Rnw` is a Sweave file, *i.e.* a mix between R and LaTeX, and can easily to compiled into a nice-looking PDF document using [knitr][knitr- home].
 It contains several shorthand commands in the beginning of the document, which by default contain mock names and e-mails.
 These should be changed prior to compilation:

 ```tex
 # Default (mock) command